nolanking90/texlab/crates/formatter/README.md

 ## Troubleshooting
-When creating an issue for problems with the formatter it would be helpful to submit a unit test demonstrating the desired behavior of the formmater.
+When creating an issue for problems with the formatter it would be helpful to submit a unit test demonstrating the desired behavior of the formatter.
 Existing unit tests can be found in `tests.rs`.

 When somethings goes wrong it's either because the parser has parsed the